-Programs and Description Services Ministry of Education and Community Partnership Program (ECPP) Children, These programs provide evidence based treatment and education for students whose needs are Community and such that they are unable to attend their community school.
-Social Services Programs available through Coordinated Referral to Education and Community Partnership classes in the 2023-24 school year were: Crossroads Children's Mental Health Centre Roberts/Smart Centre, Fisher Park and St. Paul's High School The Royal Ottawa, Mental health Care Group A referral to these programs can be completed by the school based team based on discussions and collaboration with the parent/caregiver and student (12 years and up) and recommendation of the school based multidisciplinary team members.
+Programs and Description Services Ministry of Education and Community Partnership Program (ECPP) Children, These programs provide evidence based treatment and education for Community students whose needs are such that they are unable to attend their and Social community school.
+Services Programs available through Coordinated Referral to Education and Community Partnership classes in the 2024-25 school year were: Crossroads Children's Mental Health Centre Roberts/Smart Centre, Fisher Park and Albert Street The Royal Ottawa, Mental health Care Group A referral to these programs can be completed by the school based team based on discussions and collaboration with the parents/caregivers, and student, (12 years and up) and recommendation of the school based multidisciplinary team members.
 This referral is reviewed by an agency based committee, and an offer to a specific program may be provided.
-The committee is responsible to share the recommendation with the district contact who then shares the information with the respective school and parent(s)/caregiver(s).
+The committee is responsible to share the recommendation with the district contact who then shares the information with the respective school and parents/caregivers.
 While on the waitlist for an ECPP program, students may access a clinical multi-disciplinary team through the Children's Hospital of Eastern Ontario as determined by the case coordinator.
-When students are returning from any of these treatment programs, a discharge meeting is scheduled with the school team to provide an overview of all data / information gathered to best support a successful transition for the student back to their home school.
+When students are returning from any of these treatment programs, a discharge meeting is scheduled with the school team to provide an overview of all data/information gathered to best support a successful transition for the student back to their home school.
 For some of the programs, there are staff dedicated to support the transition.
 In 2022-23, the Lead Mental Health agency conducted an intensive service review of child and youth mental health services with a focus on day treatment.
 This review resulted in changes to the service delivery model for ECPP including a decrease in the number of placement spaces as well as a change to the service providers offering day treatment programs.
 The implementation for these changes began in the Fall 2023.

 The Ministry of Education has undergone a review of the ECPP programs provincially.
 The results will be made available in 2024-25 academic year.